nitrogen/simple_bridge/README.markdown

 # SimpleBridge

+## VERSION 2.0.0 IS CURRENTLY IN ALPHA STAGE.
+IT HAS NOT BEEN TESTED THOROUGHLY ENOUGH.
+USE AT YOUR OWN RISK

 SimpleBridge takes the pain out of coding to multiple Erlang HTTP servers by creating a standardized interface.
 It currently supports Cowboy, Inets, Mochiweb, Webmachine, and Yaws.